 In this sermon, Dr Goligher expounds upon many things which our readers will relate to, including the characteristics of the malignant narcissist in the person of Haman and what happens to such people in the end.

 Although God isn’t mentioned in the book, He is powerfully at work in the narrative.
-He gives King Ahasuerus insomnia which prompts the king to ask for the Manuscripts of the Records of State to be read to him.
+He gives King Ahasuerus insomnia which prompts the King to ask for the Manuscripts of the Records of State to be read to him.
 Reading manuscripts of historical records and legislation might be a good way to induce sleep, but God is providentially working in all this to save His people from annihilation.

 This all happens on the very night Haman is ordering a gallows be built on which to hang Mordecai.